canonical/opensearch-operator/README.md

 ## TLS:

-The Charmed OpenSearch Operator also supports TLS encryption as a first class citizen, on both the HTTP and Transport layers.
+The Charmed Wazuh Indexer Operator also supports TLS encryption as a first class citizen, on both the HTTP and Transport layers.
 TLS is enabled by default and is a requirement for the charm to start.

 The charm relies on the `tls-certificates` interface.